dy-chi/SQL-FinalProject-LHL/starting_with_questions.md

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

--- not enought data to say, the data from all sessions is mostly showing data of people navigating a web page rather than orders.
-There are only 9 orders made, not enough to show patterns,
+-- not enought data to say, the data from all sessions is mostly showing data of people navigating the web page rather than orders.
+There are only 9 orders made with high quality data (transactionid etc), not enough to show patterns in my view, perhaps with further investigationing I might be able to link productskus to sales in analytics

 SQL Queries: